-Stories of Resilience: Three Asian Americans Who Shaped Filoli
+Stories of Resilience: Four Asian Americans Who Shaped Filoli

 Filoli, a National Trust Historic Site, is a historic house, garden, and nature preserve located south of San Francisco.
 Over the course of its 100-year history, two families—the Bourns and the Roths—owned the estate, but they represent only one dimension of the story.
-This spring, Filoli highlights three Asian Americans who helped build the Filoli community and steward the estate: a beloved chef who worked for the Roths, a floriculturist who transformed the garden’s textures, and a famed landscape architect instrumental in preserving Filoli for the public.
+In the spring of 2021, Filoli highlighted four Asian Americans who helped build the Filoli community and steward the estate: two staff members who worked for the Roths, a floriculturist who transformed the garden’s textures, and a famed landscape architect instrumental in preserving Filoli for the public.

-These stories are crucial to grounding Filoli—the home of two wealthy white families—in the broader context of California history and are the impetus behind the spring exhibition: “Stories of Resilience.”
+These stories are crucial to grounding Filoli—the home of two wealthy white families—in the broader context of California history and were the impetus behind the exhibition “Stories of Resilience.”
 It explores the histories of exclusion that affected individuals connected to the estate, including discriminatory laws that targeted Asian Americans, like the Chinese Exclusion Act and the forced relocation and incarceration of the Japanese community by the federal government during World War II.

 Kee Low (1889-1986)

-Kee Low was the chef for the Roths, the second family that lived at Filoli, for more than 50 years.
+Kee Low was the Roth family chef for more than 50 years, the second family that lived at Filoli, for more than 50 years.
 He began as an apprentice to his uncle at age 14 or 15.
 When hired by the Roths in the 1910s, he already had experience cooking at restaurants and private estates.
 He cooked from memory and skill, rather than recipe books, and had a talent for duplicating dishes from the Roths’ international travels, from tamales to curry chicken.

 Though census records mark Low’s birthplace as California, his descendants state that he emigrated from the Taishan District in China.
 At the time, Chinese immigration to the United States was suspended by the discriminatory Chinese Exclusion Act of 1882—a reaction to the influx of immigrants who came to build railroads across the country and work in mines during the Gold Rush.